 The level of commitment varies between colleges.
-The choral foundations - Christ Church, Magdalen and New College - offer the busiest choral experience, performing on a more-or-less daily basis during term.
+The choral foundations - Christ Church, Magdalen and New College - offer the busiest choral experience, performing almost every day during term-time.
 At other colleges the choirs sing between one and four services per week during term.
 The choirs of the three choral foundations use only male voices, while other colleges have mixed-voice choirs.
 Many of the choirs are professionally directed, and others are led by the college organ scholars.

 The choral awards available for those applying in 2014 are as follows:

 |Key: S=Soprano, A=Alto, T=Tenor, B=Bass|

 |Christ Church*||1T, 1B||2A, 1T, 1B|